 This book reveals the key trends in the modern Russian trade policy to provide a deeper understanding of the main challenges and barriers, possible paths and opportunities in its development.
 An international team of authors investigates specific factors influencing the Russian trade policy...

 This book analyses the financing problems of Greek small and medium-sized enterprises (SMEs), within a liberalized financial system and within an economic environment of fiscal and monetary constraints.
 Using recent data covering a ten-year period, the main aim of the research is to explain the...

 Offering a retrospective view of how the system operated in Communist Czechoslovakia, this book is an important voice in the discussion about the systems of central planning.
-The unique features of the book include in-depth research comprising both archival records as well as analyses of around 80...
+The unique features of the book include in-depth research comprising both archival records and analyses of around 75...

 Horen Voskeritsian, Panos Kapotas, Christina Niforou